-This type of protagonist is compelling because they show us that, despite our human failings, we’re all capable and worthy of being loved, of solving the mystery and receiving a due reward.
+This type of protagonist is compelling because they show us that, despite our human failings, we’re all capable and worthy of being loved.
+Of solving the mystery and receiving a due reward.

 A sympathetic anti-hero can evolve out of an everyday screw-up.
 These kids just spent too long on the wrong side of the tracks, didn’t fit in at school, or can’t catch a break.
 They don’t tend to exhibit the personal qualities we would typically expect of a righteous or heroic individual, but they do, regardless, fight for the forces of good.

 Anti-heroes can also be rebels on a quest to dispense justice, always willing to take the law into their own hands.
-These vigilantes occupy a no-man’s-land between good and bad— take Batman, for example, a character who has sworn to protect his city from crime but often finds himself using criminal means to eliminate the bad guys.
-Stretch this to the limit, and you have borderline psychotic ex-lawman Frank Castle, aka.
+These vigilantes occupy a no-mans-land between good and bad.
+Take Batman, for example, a character who has sworn to protect his city from crime but often finds himself using criminal means to eliminate the bad guys.
+Stretch this to the limit and you have borderline psychotic ex-lawman Frank Castle, aka.
 The Punisher – an avenger who shows zero mercy to crime lords and petty gangsters alike.

 Anti-heroes never have the kind of values we cherish as a society – or what we like to think we’d cherish.
 Their thinking is almost always outside the box, their opinions controversial and their actions weird and unusual.
-This is what helps them complete their goals in such a compelling way, but it also means the sort of traits we value – love, compassion, honor — will often be missing.
+This is what helps them complete their goals in such a compelling way, but it also means the sort of traits we value – love, compassion, honor – might often be missing.

-Anti-heroes are not, and generally shouldn’t be allowed to be, role models – at least, we’ll never admit that they are.
-Secretly, we’d love to behave like them, to get away with what they do and lead the outside life they do.
-We get sucked in by their charming habits: their dark sense of humor, or their moral compass, and we become blind to the actions they take which harm others and make the world worse for them being in it.
+Anti-heroes are not, and generally shouldn’t be allowed to be role models – at least, we’ll never admit that they are.
+Secretly, we’d love to behave like them, to get away with what they do and lead the same kind of “outsider” life.
+We get sucked in by their charming habits – perhaps their dark sense of humor or their moral compass – and we become blind to the actions they take which harm others and make the world worse for them being in it.

 Be careful of making anti-heroes too emotional or wacky – while they need to be complex, sending them too far off the deep end will lessen connection with the reader.
 What they do should be rational to them, even if it’s extreme, and that should be communicable to the reader.